named-data/NFD/docs/manpages/ndn-autoconfig.rst

 ---------------------------

-When an end host starts up, or detects a change in its network environment, it MAY use this procedure to discover a local or home NDN router, in order to gain connectivity to `the NDN research testbed <https://named-data.net/ndn-testbed/>`_.
+When an end host starts up, or detects a change in its network environment, it MAY use this procedure to discover a NDN router, in order to gain connectivity to `the NDN research testbed <https://named-data.net/ndn-testbed/>`_.
+This procedure can discover either an NDN router in the local network, or a NDN testbed gateway router (commonly known as a "hub").

 Overview
 ^^^^^^^^